 Our Mission: Break the cycle of poverty by providing technology education, access, training and job placement services for people in underserved communities.

 About Us: Founded in 1995 as a neighborhood-based effort to increase access to personal computers, Per Scholas was an early pioneer in bridging the digital divide for families and children in the South Bronx — the nation’s poorest Congressional District.

 Now, continuing this formative work, we operate the largest and oldest professional IT workforce development program in New York City, and embarked on an ambitious national expansion with a new location in Columbus, OH and Cincinnati, OH, and most recently the National Capital Region serving 80 individuals in each city a year.
-An additional city will open in early 2014 with more following.
-Nearly 500 individuals are served each year through our programs — 4,500 in our history — and our outcomes resulted in Per Scholas being named one of the top 100 high-impact nonprofits in America.
+An additional city will open in 2014 with more following.
+More than 600 individuals will be served in 2014 through our programs — 4,500 in our history — and our outcomes resulted in Per Scholas being named one of the top 100 high-impact nonprofits in America.

 We are grateful for the support we receive from many partners, including some of the nation’s leading foundations and corporations.
 We work closely with elected and appointed government officials and public agencies, as well as a large network of other community service providers.
 More than 250 volunteers contribute to our work each year.